 ACCELERATION OF INDEBTEDNESS OF OUR SUBSIDIARIES.
-In the event of a default under our subsidiaries' credit facilities or public notes, our subsidiaries' credit of declare all amounts borrowed, together with accrued and unpaid interest and other fees, to be due and payable.
-In such event, our subsidiaries' credit facilities and indentures will not permit our subsidiaries to distribute funds to Charter Communications Holding Company or Charter Communications, Inc. to pay interest or principal on the Charter Communications, Inc. convertible senior notes.
-If the amounts outstanding under such credit facilities or public notes are accelerated, all of our subsidiaries' debt and liabilities would be payable from our subsidiaries' assets, prior to any distribution of our subsidiaries' assets to pay the interest and principal amounts on the Charter Communications, Inc. convertible senior notes and we might not be able to repay or make any payments on the Charter Communications, Inc. convertible senior notes.
-Additionally, such a default would cause a cross-default in the indentures governing the Charter Holdings notes and the Charter Communications, Inc. convertible senior notes and would trigger the cross-default provision of the Charter Operating Credit Agreement.
-Any default under any of our subsidiaries' credit facilities or public notes might adversely affect the holders of the Charter Communications, Inc. convertible senior notes, our shareholders and our growth, financial condition and results of operations.
+In the event of a default under our subsidiaries' credit facilities or public notes, our subsidiaries' credit facilities and indentures will not permit our subsidiaries to distribute funds to us to pay interest or principal on our public notes.
+If the amounts outstanding under such credit facilities or public notes are accelerated, all of our subsidiaries' debt and liabilities would be payable from our subsidiaries' assets, prior to any distribution of our subsidiaries' assets to pay the interest and principal amounts on our public notes and we might not be able to repay or make any payments on our public notes.
+Additionally, such a default would cause a cross-default in the indentures governing our public notes and would trigger the cross-default provision of the Charter Operating Credit Agreement.
+Any default under any of our subsidiaries' credit facilities or public notes might adversely affect the holders of our public notes, and our growth, financial condition and results of operations.

 SECURITIES LITIGATION AND GOVERNMENT INVESTIGATIONS.
-As previously reported, during the last quarter, a number of federal class action lawsuits were filed against us alleging violations of securities laws.
-In addition, several class action lawsuits were filed in Delaware state court against us and certain of our directors and officers, and a derivative suit was filed in Missouri state court against us, our current directors and our former independent auditor.
+As previously reported, during the last quarter, a number of federal class action lawsuits were filed against Charter Communications, Inc. alleging violations of securities laws.
+In addition, several class action lawsuits were filed in Delaware state court against Charter Communications, Inc. and certain of its directors and officers, and a derivative suit was filed in Missouri state court against Charter

+Communications, Inc., its current directors and its former independent auditor.
 The Delaware class actions and the derivative suit each allege that the defendants breached their fiduciary duties.
-On August 16, 2002, with respect to its determination of customers, we announced our receipt of a grand jury subpoena from the United States Attorney's Office for the Eastern District of Missouri requesting documents.
-The investigation and subpoenas generally relate to our prior reports with respect to our determination of customers, and to various of our other accounting policies and practices, including our capitalization of certain expenses and dealings with certain vendors, including programmers and digital set-top terminal suppliers.
-We have been advised by the U.S. Attorney's Office that no member of the Board of Directors, including the Chief Executive Officer, is a target of the investigation.
-We are actively cooperating with the investigation.
-On November 4, 2002, we received an informal, non-public inquiry from the Staff of the Securities and Exchange Commission concerning our prior reporting of our customers and policies and procedures relating to our disconnection of customers.
+On August 16, 2002, Charter Communications, Inc. announced the receipt of a grand jury subpoena from the United States Attorney's Office for the Eastern District of Missouri requesting documents.
+The investigation and subpoenas generally relate to the prior reports of Charter Communications, Inc. with respect to its determination of customers, and to various of its other accounting policies and practices, including its capitalization of certain expenses and dealings with certain vendors, including programmers and digital set-top terminal suppliers.
+Charter Communications, Inc. has been advised by the U.S. Attorney's Office that no member of the Board of Directors, including the Chief Executive Officer, is a target of the investigation.
+Charter Communications, Inc. has informed us that it is actively cooperating with the investigation.

+On November 4, 2002, Charter Communications, Inc. received an informal, non-public inquiry from the Staff of the Securities and Exchange Commission concerning its prior reporting of its customers and policies and procedures relating to its disconnection of customers.
 Due to the inherent uncertainties of litigation and investigations, we cannot accurately predict the ultimate outcome of these proceedings.
-However, these proceedings, and our actions in response to these proceedings, could result in substantial costs, substantial potential liabilities and the diversion of management's attention, all of which could affect adversely the market price of our Class A common stock and our publicly- traded notes, as well as our ability to meet future operating and financial estimates and to execute our business and financial strategies.
+However, these proceedings, and the actions of Charter Communications, Inc. in response to these proceedings, could result in substantial costs, substantial potential liabilities and the diversion of management's attention, all of which could adversely affect its ability to meet future operating and financial estimates and to execute our business and financial strategies.